jeffbeard/generic-jpa-dao/README.md

 #### An Experiment with Generics

 This project was originally intended as an experiement with Java Generics.
-The idea was that Generics could be used to minimize code written for basic data access CRUD capabilities.
+The idea was that Generics could be used to minimize code written for common data access use cases.
 This project is a montage of an number of projects and articles.
-It uses Spring and Hibernate.
+It depends on Spring and Hibernate although it should be easily adapted to other JPA implementations as well.

 #### Usage